 Ultrasound was a known scientific fact for many years before its first clinical use in 1970s.
 It is a safe medical imaging tool without the use of ionising radiation that images almost the whole body and also the foetus in a mother’s womb.
 The latter use is one of the most important application of ultrasound or sonography.
 One of the key advantages of ultrasound is that it can be used at patient’s bed side.

 The CT scan also came into clinical use during the 1970s in the UK.
 It was initially dedicated to head imaging only but with improvements in technology, imaging services for “whole body systems” became available.
 The CT scan uses X rays to create cross-sectional images of the body.
 One of the chief advantages of CT scan is its speed with the new generation scanners imaging large body parts in just few seconds.

 Magnetic Resonance Imaging (MRI) came into wide clinical use in the 1980s.
-It is an advanced imaging modality with excellent resolution of different structures in the body and does not use potentially harmful ionising radiation.
+It is an advanced medical imaging modality with excellent resolution of different structures in the body and does not use potentially harmful ionising radiation.

 This sums up, in short, the discovery of X-rays, its initial turbulent but eventful years and later growth of radiology as an important medical branch.
 The various imaging modalities are now central to patient care and have become so routine in modern clinical practice that now we cannot imagine a hospital without a radiology department.